MathPrecision/docker-course/04-using-3rd-party-containers/README.md

 ping google.com -c 1 # Success! 🥳
 ```

-The `FROM...
-RUN...` stuff is part of what is called a `Dockerfile` that is used to specify how to build a container image.
+The `Dockerfile` is used to specify how to build a container image.
 We will go much deeper into building containers later in the course, but for now just understand that for anything we need in the container at runtime we should build it into the image!

 The one exception to this rule is environment specific configuration (environment variables, config files, etc...) which can be provided at runtime as a part of the environment (see: https://12factor.net/config).